ChrisLotoph/ChrisLotoph.github.io/README.md

    -Instagram (haven't created account yet)

--News using CNN for the msot recent
+4.News using CNN for the msot recent

- -Things
+5.Things

    -Included inspirational gifs along with an image of a duck and lizard with a scarf.